 In a leaflet about proper glove use, the WHO writes, “It (glove use) may also result in missed opportunities for hand hygiene.
 The use of contaminated gloves caused by inappropriate storage, inappropriate moments and techniques for donning and removing, may also result in germ transmission”.
 The leaflet also says, “Key learning point: gloves do not provide complete protection against hand contamination.”

-While wearing gloves, people may still touch their faces where there are sensitive openings to the body such as the eyes, nose, and mouth – resulting in greater risk of infection.
+While wearing gloves, people may still touch their faces where there are sensitive openings to the body such as the eyes, nose, and mouth – resulting in a greater risk of infection.
 Due to infrequent changes of gloves, gloves may actually be more contaminated than bare hands.
 When people use their bare hands, they are more mindful of handwashing, resulting in proper hand hygiene and less transmission of germs.
+As a general rule, when wearing gloves it’s recommended that they be changed often.
+However, in busy workplace settings – this doesn’t often happen.
+Think of a cook, touching raw chicken, and then preparing salad ingredients.
+Is it likely that they paused to change gloves in between?
+On the other hand (no pun intended), that same cook without gloves would feel their hands become wet and slimy when touching the raw ingredients and would be more likely to wash hands had the meat touched their bare skin.

 Gloves are also not to be washed, according to the CDC, “Patient care gloves should never be washed and used again.
 Washing gloves does not necessarily make them safe for reuse; it may not be possible to eliminate all microorganisms and washing can make the gloves more prone to tearing or leaking.”